 A stage 3 Review Panel should meet within 30 days of you requesting it.
-The council should then provide you with its report within five working days.
+Afterwards, the Panel must provide you with its report within five working days.
 The council then has 15 working days to respond to the Panel’s findings.

 We can, and do, criticise councils for exceeding these deadlines without good reason.